 July through October

-These three species can be differentiate by close examination of their differing leaves.
+These three species can be differentiated by close examination of their leaves.
 Japanese knotweed has alternate, leathery, thick, oval shaped leaves that are sharply tipped and square across the base.
-4-5 inches long on stalks.
-Few hairs and sometimes reddish.
+The leaves have few hairs, are 4-5 inches long on the stalks, and are sometimes reddish.
 Giant knotweed has alternate, leathery, lanceolate shaped leaves (pointed at both ends) with a heart shaped base.
-12 inches across and 18 inches long on stalks.
-Can reach up to 2.5 feet long.
-Few hairs on underside veins and on margins.
+These leaves are 12 inches across and 18 inches long on stalks, but can reach up to 2.5 feet long.
+There are few hairs on the underside veins and on the margins.
 Bohemian knotweed leaves have characteristics of both Japanese and Giant.
-They are bluntly tipped and usually a square base.
+They are bluntly tipped and usually have a square base.

 Knotweed thrives in disturbed and moist soils.
 All species can be found in riparian and wetland areas, along roadsides, coastal forests, pastures, and open, upland areas with plenty of sunlight and moisture.